-- The student, after consultation with their advisor, will secure the appropriate number of ASU faculty as members of their Graduate Supervisory Committee.
+- The student will need to secure the appropriate number of ASU faculty as members of their Thesis/Dissertation Supervisory Committee after consultation with their advisor.
 These members in general will be from the Graduate Faculty- a classification defined and managed by the ASU Graduate College.
 All SHESC faculty members are on the Graduate Faculty, along with various researchers and lecturers.
+Most Graduate Faculty can be committee chairs or co- chairs.

+- Additional professionals may be added to the Graduate Faculty by a request submitted by the Graduate Student Advisor to the Graduate College, with approval from the Associate Director of Graduate Studies.
+Students who wish to add members to the Graduate Faculty should submit the following to the Graduate Student Advisor:

+- A short memo requesting this addition

+- The rationale

+- The requested member's curriculum vitae

+- Committee approval request form

-Most Graduate Faculty can be committee chairs or co- chairs. - Additional professionals may be added to the Graduate Faculty by a request submitted by the Graduate Student Academic Support Specialist to the Graduate College, with approval from the Associate Director of Graduate Studies.
-Students who wish to add members to the Graduate Faculty should submit the following to the Graduate Student Academic Support Specialist: - If a student wishes to include non-ASU participants, they should submit the name of the proposed member and a rationale for that choice to their Supervisory Committee for evaluation.
-Should the Supervisory Committee concur, the outside participant should be contacted by the student and asked to provide their curriculum vitae.
-The student shall then submit a short memo requesting this addition and present the rationale for it along with the faculty curriculum vitae and a committee approval request form to the Graduate Student Academic Support Specialist who will present it to the Associate Director of Graduate Studies for approval.
+- For non-ASU participants the student should submit the name of the proposed member and a rationale for choosing to add that member to their Supervisory Committee for evaluation.
+Should the Supervisory Committee concur, the outside participant should be contacted by the student.
+The student shall then submit to the Graduate Student Advisor, who will present it to the Associate Director of Graduate Studies for approval.
 With the Associate Director's approval, the request form will then be submitted to the Graduate College.
-Once the Graduate College approves the outside participant, the student should adjust their Interactive Program of Study (see below) accordingly. - If a student needs to change their chair or committee members, the process is to complete the committee change form.
-Graduate Supervisory Committee Approval form
+Once the Graduate College approves the outside participant, the student should

+adjust their Interactive Program of Study (see below) accordingly.